ChristianRiesen/new-world-server-status-discord-bot/README.md

 You will need the following env variables set for it to work:

-`API_TOKEN` is the Bearer token you get from the API.
+`AGENT` is the Bearer token you get from the API.
 You can [request one here](https://newworldstatus.com/__automata/gtm/request.aspx).
-`WORLD_NAME` needs to be one of the names returned from the API call to `/worlds`.
-It's usually all lower case, so make sure you copy this exactly.
-Make the first call with some client to ensure you got that right.
-`BOT_SECRET` is the secret your bot has on Discord.
+`WORLD_ID` needs to be one returned in this data: https://nwdb.info/server-status/servers.json `BOT_SECRET` is the secret your bot has on Discord.
 When you register an app, you get this from Discord.
 `CATEGORY_ID` is the id of the category you put the voice channels into.
 It maybe be a bit tricky to find it, but you can inspect the code if you load Discord in browser and copy the number out there.
 `PLAYERS_CHANNEL` is the voice channel that should display the numbers of players (1234 / 2000 for example).